syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Tables.md

 ---
 # Working with Tables in Word document

-A table in Word document is used to arrange document content in rows and columns. `WTable` instance represents a table in Word document.
+A table in Word document is used to arrange document content in rows and columns.
+[WTable](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.DLS.WTable.html) instance represents a table in Word document.
 A table must contain at least one row.

-1. A row is a collection of cells and it is represented by an instance of `WTableRow`.
+1. A row is a collection of cells and it is represented by an instance of [WTableRow](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.DLS.WTableRow.html).
 Each row must contain at least one cell.
 2. A cell can contain one or more paragraphs and tables.
-An instance of `WTableCell` represents a table cell.
+An instance of [WTableCell](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.DLS.WTableCell.html) represents a table cell.
 Each table cell must contain at least one paragraph.

 N> Adding more than 63 columns not supported in Word document using Microsoft Word application.
 It shows alert when you attempt to insert table with more than 64 columns, which is a one of the behaviors of Microsoft Word and Essential DocIO does the same.